-4. National University of Defense Technology, Changsha, China ({wj,wwliu}@nudt.edu.cn; jiwang@ios.ac.cn)
+4. National University of Defense Technology, Changsha, China ({wj,wwliu}@nudt.edu.cn)

-One of the popular methods for the reach-avoid verification is computational reachability analysis, which involves the explicit computation of reachable states.
-It has been widely studied over the last three decades in several disciplines including control theory, computer science and applied mathematics [3], [17].
-In general, the exact computation of reach sets is impossible for dynamical and hybrid systems [18], [21].
-Over-approximate reachability analysis is therefore studied in existing literature for verification purposes (e.g., [6]).
-Overapproximate reachability analysis computes an over-approximation (i.e., super-set) of the reach set based on set propagation techniques, which is an extension of traditional numerical methods for solving ordinary differential equations using set arithmetic rather than point arithmetic.
-If the computed over-approxiamtion does not intersect with unsafe states and is included in the target set, the reachavoid property holds.
+computes an over-approximation (i.e., super-set) of the reach set based on set propagation techniques, is therefore studied in existing literature for verification purposes (e.g., [5]).
 Overly pessimistic over-approximations, however, render many properties unverifiable in practice, especially for large initial sets and/or large time horizons.
-This pessimism mainly arises due to the wrapping effect [26], which is the propagation and accumulation of over-approximation errors through the iterative computation of reach sets.
+This pessimism mainly arises due to the wrapping effect [16], which is the propagation and accumulation of over-approximation errors through the iterative computation of reach sets.
 There are many techniques developed in existing literature for controlling the wrapping effect.
-One way is to use complex sets such as Taylor models [9], [12] and polynomial zonotopes [2] to over-approximate the reach set.
+One way is to use complex sets such as Taylor models [7], [10] and polynomial zonotopes [2] to over-approximate the reach set.
 On the other hand, as the extent of the wrapping effect correlates strongly with the size of the initial set, another way is to exploit subsets of the initial set for performing over-approximate reachability analysis via exploiting the (topological) structure of the system.
-For instance, appropriate corner points of reach sets, called bracketing systems, are used in [14], [37] to bound the complete reach sets when the systems under consideration are monotonic; [42] proposed the set-boundary reachability method for for continuous-time systems featuring a locally Lipschitz-continuous vector field, which just need to perform over-approximate reachability analysis of the initial set's boundary for the reach-avoid verification.
+For instance, appropriate corner points of reach sets, called bracketing systems, are used in [11], [23] to bound the complete reach sets when the systems under consideration are monotonic; [26] proposed the set-boundary reachability method for for continuoustime systems featuring a locally Lipschitz-continuous vector field.